jtsaito/stripe-checkout/README.md

 1. Using your public Stripe secret, the client (i.e. browser) posts the banking deatils to Stripe and receives a *Stripe token*.
 2. Next, based on a callback, the users posts the *Strip token* to your controller.
 3. The controller action makes a post request to Stripe's API including the ammount to be debited as well as the *Stripe token*.
 This call is synchronous and you immediately receive notice if the card was debited or some error occured.
 No further reuqests are required.
+The response contains all information required for managing the purchase.

 Possible disadvantages include the followign three items.
 1. Only credit cards are supported